ITB Berlin and tourism translation

 Going to ITB Berlin?
 Here’s the lowdown of what to expect and also some recommendations of places to visit while you’re in the capital!

 ITB Berlin is the world’s largest International Travel Trade Show.
-Between the 7th and 11th of March, thousands of tourism industry specialists will flock to the event to meet with 10,000 exhibitors from more than 180 countries.
-The exhibitors include some of the biggest tourism operators, travel agencies, hotel groups and travel technology giants in the world.
+Between the 4th and 8th of March, thousands of tourism industry specialists will flock to the event to meet with 10,000 exhibitors from more than 180 countries and 6 continents The exhibitors include some of the biggest tourism operators, travel agencies, hotel groups and travel technology giants in the world.

 With thousands of people to meet and greet you need to ensure you stand out from the crowd and leave a good lasting impression.
 Whether you’re looking to visit or exhibit, why not consider having some of your marketing materials translated to send out after the exhibition to give you the edge over your competitors?
 At Andiamo! we specialise in tourism translation and can help with your leaflets, brochures, business cards or your website in all languages.
-If you want to impress potential business partners with corporate videos, why not have them subtitled too?
-Or, if you have an app, we can translate it for you into languages of business partners you meet at the show!
+If you want to impress potential business partners at ITB Berlin with corporate videos, why not have them subtitled too?
+Or, if you have an app, we can translate it for you into over 100 languages!

 Staying in Berlin a while?
 There’s so much to see.

 The districts surrounding the centre are also full of cultural offerings.
-In Friedrichshain, you can walk and admire East Side Gallery, which is a mile stretch of the remaining Berlin wall covered in spectacular, politically-motivated murals.
+In Friedrichshain, visit East Side Gallery – a mile stretch of the remaining Berlin wall covered in spectacular, politically-motivated murals.
 In Kreuzberg, stroll around the Turkish market or pay a visit to Checkpoint Charlie, which is the former point where the border between East and West Berlin could be crossed.
 Prenzlauerberg is a great district for a coffee or a business lunch and Charlottenburg-Wilmersdorf is the ideal district for spending an evening out in restaurants and bars.

-We hope you all have a fantastic and successful time at the event!
-If you need any language services during the event or afterwards just give us a call on 08450 345677 or email email@example.com and we’ll be happy to help.
+We hope you all have a fantastic and successful time at ITB Berlin!
+If you need any language services during the event or afterwards just give us a call on 08450 345677 or email us and we’ll be happy to help.